PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Parameters

-- **voltage** [in] The voltage at which the high voltage alarm will trigger in millivolts (mV).
+- **voltage** [in] The voltage at which the high voltage alarm will trigger in volts (V).
-Valid non-zero range depends on board revision (2500-5000 mV for V1, 20-5100 mV for V2).
+Valid non-zero range depends on board revision (2.5-5.0 V for V1, 0.02-5.1 V for V2).
 If zero, triggering of the alarm is disabled and any existing high voltage alarm is cleared.

 Alarm handling differs by board revision:
 - V1 (LC709204F): high-voltage status naturally clears once voltage returns below threshold.
 - V2 (MAX17260): high-voltage status is latched until explicitly cleared.
-Use `setBatteryHighVoltageAlarm(0)` to clear, then set a non-zero threshold to re-arm.
+Use `setBatteryHighVoltageAlarm(0.0f)` to clear, then set a non-zero threshold to re-arm.

 #### Return